7 Things I Swore I’d Never Do As a Parent (But Totally Did) - Baby Chick

 It’s hard to admit this.
 Before I had kids, I swore I’d never “let myself go.”
 I even remember silently judging some of my friends who had started having kids and looked a bit worse for wear.
 In my naivete, I wondered, “How hard could it be to get back into shape after having a baby?!”

 Well.
 I got to learn that lesson the hard way.
 I had gestational diabetes with my first baby and gained a whopping 70 pounds.
-Then, after she was born, it just didn’t want to come off.
+Then, after she was born, it just wouldn’t come off.
 I struggled to lose any weight at all.
 And I was so utterly exhausted from sleep deprivation that I didn’t care what I looked like anymore.
 It took a huge slice of humble pie to realize that getting back in shape after having a baby can be very difficult.
-And I learned to be far less judgy toward my fellow mamas.
+And I learned to be far less judgmental toward my fellow mamas.

 5. Yell

 This one is also hard to admit because it makes me feel like a terrible parent.
-I never wanted to be the kind of mom that yelled at her kids.
+I never wanted to be the kind of mom who yelled at her kids.
 I wanted to be the kind of mom who used a gentle voice and found the magic solution to reasoning with irrational toddlers.
-Surely, I could find a way to parent without yelling at my children.
-But as my kids started getting older and more opinionated, rebellious, and whiny, and all the things kids do that trigger a worn-out mama, I found myself yelling.
+I’m sure I can find a way to parent without yelling at my children.
+But as my kids started getting older and more opinionated, rebellious, and whiny—just like all the things kids do that trigger a worn-out mama—I found myself yelling.

 It’s not something I’m proud of.
 And it’s not something I want to continue.
 But I am a yeller, and it will take some work to find a way not to be.
 I try not to be too hard on myself; there are far worse things than yelling at my kids to PUT ON YOUR SHOES AND GET IN THE CAR!
 I try to give myself grace, but at the same time, I strive to break the habit of yelling.